margaretstorey/EmseUvic2020/resources/collab.md

 ## Lecture Topics/Objectives

-- Understand how knowledge flows in software development and the challenges with documentation
+- Understand how knowledge flows in software development and how to address challenges with documentation
+- Learn how to build online communities and successful remote teams
-- Learn about the socio-technical coordination theory and why it matters
+- Learn about a socio-technical coordination theory, why it matters and how to use it
-- Gain experience with coding qualitative data (from group communications)
+- Gain experience with coding qualitative data (and how it can bring insights about group communication)

 ## Pre-workshop reading/watching materials